daskeyboard/daskeyboard-applet--crypto-fear/README_ENDUSER.md

-# Crypto – Das Keyboard Applet
+# Crypto Fear – Das Keyboard Applet

 This applet displays the daily Fear & Greed (FNG) Index for Bitcoin and major cryptocurrencies a single number distilled from market sentiment and emotional signals gathered across the crypto ecosystem.